 The Broken Hill Proprietary Steel Industry Agreement Act 1952 (Act No. 46 of 1952) is amended by repealing sections 3 and 4 thereof and the Agreement ratified by that Act is amended or affected as set out in clauses 25 and 26 of the Agreement.

-The Schedules
+[Heading deleted by No. 19 of 2010 s.
+42(2).]

-First Schedule
+First Schedule — Broken Hill Proprietary Company’s Integrated Steel Works Agreement

-[Headings inserted by No. 47 of 1973 s.
-6.]
+[s.
+3]

-[S. 3]
+[Heading inserted by No. 47 of 1973 s.
+6; amended by No. 19 of 2010 s.
+4.]

 AN AGREEMENT under seal made the eighteenth day of November 1960 BETWEEN THE HONOURABLE DAVID BRAND, M.L.A., PREMIER AND TREASURER of the State of Western Australia acting for and on behalf of the said State and its instrumentalities (hereinafter referred to as “the State”) of the one part and THE BROKEN HILL PROPRIETARY COMPANY LIMITED a company duly incorporated under the Companies Statutes of the State of Victoria and having its registered office in the State of Western Australia at Steamship Building St. Georges Terrace Perth (hereinafter referred to as “the Company” which term shall include its successors and permitted assigns) of the other part.

 WHEREAS the State is desirous that a blast furnace or blast furnaces and steel making plant and new rolling mill facilities shall be established and operated within the said State and has requested the Company whose principal business is that of Iron and Steel Masters in the Commonwealth of Australia to assist in that objective AND WHEREAS the Company is willing to do so upon satisfactory arrangements for that purpose being made AND WHEREAS for the proper conduct of its operations it is necessary that the Company should be assured of supplies of raw materials and security of tenure of certain mineral and other leases and be granted certain powers and rights